 About the Owner:

 My name is Ethan Martin.
-I am married and have one daughter, and another one on the way!
-I was born in the Shenandoah Valley and still live in the same town I was born into.
+I am married and have two daughters.
+I was born and raised in the Shenandoah Valley.
 I began fly fishing at the age of 10, but didn't have easy access to the many different rivers, streams, and lakes around me.
 What I did have was an over abundance of tales.
 I've always loved sharing and hearing stories.
 These tales from other people's adventures included fish, deer, turkey, mountains, streams, fly rods, and the "Wild West."
 Through those stories all sorts of dreams entered my young brain.
-I was hooked, not even on personal experience, but through other people's passion!
-I have been blessed and been able to create quite a few of my own stories over the past several years, and because of the impact tales had on me, I want to share them with others!
+I was hooked, not even from personal experience, but through other people's passion!
+I have been blessed to be able to create quite a few of my own stories over the past several years.

-In 2010 I was pondering life.
+In 2010, I was pondering life.
 I remember sitting at my kitchen table thinking about how I enjoy making and creating things.
 What struck me was that everything I created had the potential to create countless stories.
-One fly could create unforgettable memories of "the big one," the perfect day, stuck in a rock, stuck in a tree, stuck in my finger, ear, or nostril, or my wife's ear, etc..
+One fly could create unforgettable memories of "the big one," the perfect day, stuck in a rock, stuck in a tree, stuck in my finger, ear, or nostril, or my future wife's ear, etc..
 Really, everything holds immense potential for stories if we open our eyes.
 This thought captivated me.
 Another thing I love to do is tell stories.
-Not lie riddled ones, but in an exciting and energetic manner displays of the truth.
-After meeting someone, and sharing a few tales with them, they referred to me as a "tale teller."
-This was probably intended to be a foul remark about some fishing story, but the name stuck with me.
-When I was prodded and poked to start selling my flies there was no other name I could think of than, TaleTellers.
+Not lie-riddled ones, but exciting and energetic truthful ones.
+After sharing a few tales, quite a few times, some people around me began to refer to me as a "tale teller."
+This was probably intended to be a snarky remark about some fishing story, but the name stuck with me.
+When I was prodded and poked to start selling my flies, there was no other name I could think of than “TaleTellers.”